ymansouri/FragmantedHybridCloud/README.md

     ```
 ### Scenario - 3 (Impact of links removal on the performance)
 #### Densely connected network
 1. Run the following command to run whole experiment when node(s) are added or removed from the cluster.
-This script run for 5X and X latencies.
+This script run for 5X latency.

     ```sh
     cd 04-experiment-scenarios
     ./frag-multiple-links-experiments-without-link-remove <DB_NAME> <DELAY>
     ```
 #### Sparsely connected network
 2. Run the following command to run whole experiment when node(s) are added or removed from the cluster.
-This script run for 5X and X latencies.
+This script run for 5X latency.

     ```sh
     cd 02-tc-config